RunnerScrab/ArmPCCalculator/README.md

 below the skill sheet preview.

 ## Database
-The file `armskills.db` is a SQLite db file, which means you can view and edit it with any SQLite db file viewer, such as sqlitebrowser (https://sqlitebrowser.org/).
+This program loads its data from the `armskills.db` file. `armskills.db` is a SQLite db file, which means you can view and edit it with any SQLite db file viewer, such as sqlitebrowser (https://sqlitebrowser.org/).
 You will also be able to query the db file with sql statements.

 For example, to list all classes who get parry: